 CANTUS is a database that assembles indices of the Latin ecclesiastical chants found in early manuscript and printed sources for the liturgical Office, such as antiphoners and breviaries.
 This digital archive benefits scholars in a variety of fields including ecclesiastical monody, the sacred polyphony of the Middle Ages and Renaissance, liturgical drama, hagiography, paleography, philology, ecclesiastical history and the history of monasticism, as well as performers of this early music (including church musicians and directors of liturgy), librarians and archivists.

-Cantum pulcriorem invenire, University of Southampton, director Prof. Mark Everist
+Cantum pulcriorem invenire, funded by the AHRC, University of Southampton, director Prof. Mark Everist

 The aim of Cantum pulcriorem invenire is to place the conductusof the period c 1170 to c 1320 on the same footing as its two partner genres, the motet and organum.
 It seeks to achieve this aim by working in three domains simultaneously: conventional musicological scholarship, digital music bibliography, and practice-based research.
 There is a central objective to each of these three domains, followed by a fourth destined to secure sustainability for work in medieval studies in music.